2003-2005 Yamaha AR210 Specs and Review [Video]

 High maintenance

-2-stroke Yamaha jet boats required significantly more attention and care than their 4-stroke predecessors, and the first-generation AR210 was no exception.
+2-stroke Yamaha jet boats required significantly more attention and care than their 4-stroke predecessors, and the first-generation AR was no exception.

 Oil line issues